patcadelina/prometheus-wiki/FAQ.md

 For the current session on linux you can use `ulimit -n 10048`

 ### Most common reasons why Prometheus is OOM killed.

-The obvious one - not enough memory :)
+The typical case is when a host system does not have enough memory to support a Prometheus scrape target configuration of a given size, but other contributing factors may include:

  - not enough memory to mmaps some required files .
  - high ingestion or querying rate.
  - ingesting too many short lived time series with a very high cardinality.